mmiele/TechnicalNotes/BotFramework/Authentication/bot-oauth-cleanup.md

 A bot is identified by the **MicrosoftAppID** and **MicrosoftAppPassword** which are kept within the bot's settings files: `appsettings.json` (.NET), `.env` (JavaScript), `web.config` (Python), or the **Azure Key Vault**.
 For more information, see [MicrosoftAppID and MicrosoftAppPassword](https://docs.microsoft.com/azure/bot-service/bot-service-manage-overview?view=azure-bot-service-4.0#microsoftappid-and-microsoftapppassword).

-> [!NOTE]
+**TO DO**
-> Update the article [Connect a bot to channels](https://docs.microsoft.com/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0).
+- [ ] Update the article [Connect a bot to channels](https://docs.microsoft.com/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0).
 Show the connector and mention bot/connector authentication.

 ### Bot to connector authentication